 Tseng serves as vice chair of the foundation’s finance and investment committee and is a member of the program committee.

 Vice Chair of the Finance and Investment Committee

 Patrick A. Charmel is president and chief executive officer of Griffin Hospital and its parent organization, Griffin Health Services Corporation.
 Charmel also serves as chairman and chief executive officer of Planetree International and is chairman of the Value Care Alliance.
 Charmel is involved in health policy at the state level, serving on the State Innovation Model Steering Committee and the state Health IT Advisory Council.
 He serves on the boards of several organizations, including the Connecticut Hospital Association, Greater Valley Chamber of Commerce, and Valley United Way.

 Charmel is a graduate of Quinnipiac University and has a Master of Public Health degree from Yale University.

-Charmel sits on the foundation’s policy and finance and investment committees.
+Charmel sits on the foundation’s policy and communications and finance and investment committees.

 Patrick A. Charmel

 John J. Crawford is president of Strategem, LLC.
 Crawford also serves on the boards of Webster Financial Corporation, St. Martin de Porres Academy, the Guilford Community Foundation, Albertus Magnus College, and Central Connecticut Coast YMCA.

 Previously, Crawford served as chairman & CEO of Aristotle Corporation.
 Prior to that, he held top positions with the South Central Connecticut Water Authority, Holt Wexler Crawford & Merchant, New Haven Water Company, and Southern New England Telephone Company.

 Crawford is a member of the foundation’s program and policy and communications committees.